 Melissa earned her doctorate in Slavic literary history at Yale University, where her passion for archival research evolved into a passion for preserving the cultural record.
 She then attended the Preservation and Conservation Studies program at the University of Texas at Austin's School of Information, and graduated with an MSIS and Certificate of Advanced Study in the Conservation of Library and Archival Materials.

-Melissa's current research interests include the industrialization of the Western book, with a specific focus on the materiality and technology of Victorian-era, cloth-case publisher's bindings; writing media and implements of the eighteenth to early twentieth century; the relationship between digitization and the conservation of physical textual artifacts in philosophy and practice; and diversity, equity, and inclusion in conservation education.
+Melissa's current research activities include investigations into the industrialization of the Western book, with a specific focus on the materiality and technology of Victorian-era, cloth-case publisher's bindings; the history, creation, and conservation of decorated papers used in bookbinding; and diversity, equity, and inclusion in conservation education.

 Melissa is the lead conservator of the Poison Book Project, an analysis of potentially toxic pigments coloring Victorian-era bookcloth, For more about this project, please visit the Winterthur Wiki.